Find out about upcoming BA (Hons) Theatre Practice (including Scenic Construction) open days at Central.

-Scenic constructers need to be creative problem-solvers who use ideas and solutions that are drawn from all aspects of engineering and industrial practice to aid the creation of sets or staging.
-Students will learn to be autonomous and resourceful, and to develop specific skills to the high professional level required by industry.
+Scenic Constructors are creative problem solvers who use ideas and solutions that are drawn from all aspects of engineering and industrial practice to aid the creation of sets or staging.

-Many other opportunities come through the network of graduates already well-placed in theatre and contacts made with the professional designers they work with on public productions at Central.
-Students have also successfully started their own companies, all offering opportunities for graduating students.
+Other opportunities come through the network of graduates already well-placed in theatre and contacts made with the professional designers that you will work with on public productions at Central.

 For information on alternative entry requirements please see www.ucas.com.

 We particularly encourage applications from groups currently under-represented in higher education, such as students with disabilities and members of Black, Asian and Minority Ethnic groups.
 Find out more information on Central’s commitment to equality and diversity.

 Find out more about the interview process for this course.